avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 3. Keep current chat persona menu but expose clearer state when personas are unavailable
 4. Audit refresh-token flow to stop the recurring 400 errors

+**Status Update:** Fixed, the user personas are working on the landing page.

 ---

 ### 2. **Chat Messages Not Displaying Initially**